-Assistant, Native American and Indigenous Program, Sundance Institute, Los Angeles Bachelor of Māori Development in Māori Media
+Projects and Relationships Co-ordinator, Māoriland Bachelor of Māori Development in Māori Media

-"Culture is a big part of my identity, and it's really important that Māori and Pacific voices are heard and our faces seen.
+"It's really important that Māori and Pacific voices are heard and our faces seen.
 I'd always wanted to work in the film industry, so the Māori Media major was an obvious fit because it allowed me to study film, television and the media, but with a cultural lens.
 Even though I'm Samoan rather than Māori, it was such a rewarding experience.
-I loved that we weren't just learning about movies; we were picking up cameras and making our own films, going into the studio to record and edit.
+We were picking up cameras and making our own films, going into the studio to record and edit.
 That kind of learning really appealed to me, and the friends I made are friends for life.
-My graduation was the culmination of years of not only my own personal sacrifice but that of my family, friends and those who taught me."
+The biggest highlight of my time at AUT however was graduation.
+That was the culmination of years of not only my own personal sacrifice but that of my family, friends and those who taught me.
+My success is definitely not mine alone."

 There has been a huge shift in the media landscape in the last decade.
 The introduction of a Māori television channel has opened many doors for people interested in Māori media.
 A strong foundation in te reo Māori and basic tikanga is highly valued in this field - regardless of ethnicity.
 That's why graduates of AUT's Māori Media major have an edge in the competitive media industry.
 Study with us and you gain insight into the fast-paced media industry, as well as a sound understanding of te reo me ngā tikanga Māori.
 We're proud of our innovative and supportive learning environment.
 Throughout your studies, you could build web applications, make films or design interactive multimedia from a bicultural perspective.